gianni-rosato/svt-av1-psy/STYLE.md

 }
 ```

 Lines should idealy not be longer than 80 characters.
-We allow exceptions if wrapping the line would lead to exceptional ugliness, and this is done on a case-by-case basis;
+We allow exceptions if wrapping the line would lead to exceptional ugliness, and this is done on a case-by-case basis.\
-don't use goto except for standard error handling;
+Don't use `goto` except for standard error handling.\
-use native types (`int`, `unsigned`, etc.) for scalar variables where the upper bound of a size doesn't matter;
+Use native types (`int`, `unsigned`, etc.) for scalar variables where the upper bound of a size doesn't matter.\
-use sized types (`uint8_t`, `int16_t`, etc.) for vector/array variables where the upper bound of the size matters;
+Use sized types (`uint8_t`, `int16_t`, etc.) for vector/array variables where the upper bound of the size matters.\
-use dynamic types (`pixel`, `coef`, etc.) so multi-bitdepth templating works as it should.
+Use dynamic types (`pixel`, `coef`, etc.) so multi-bitdepth templating works as it should.

 ## Doxygen Documentation